amsliu/findNeedles-API/findneedles-api-reference.md

 ---
-title: "Overview of findNeedles APIs"
+title: "Overview of the findNeedles API"
 description: "API reference documentation for the Java function findNeedles"
 author: "Amson Liu"
 doc_type: API_reference
-date: 03/20/2024
+date: 03/22/2024
 ---

-# Overview of findNeedles APIs
+# Overview of the findNeedles API

 findNeedles is a Java function that prints a certain output depending on your input.
 There are a few important parameters to consider.